 Marseille is a principal Mediterranean port city in the south of France and is located 980km south from Amsterdam.

-Let's consider how to travel between Amsterdam and Marseille by air, train or bus...
+Let’s look at the options for travel between Amsterdam and Marseille by air, train or bus.

 2. Amsterdam-Marseille by Train

 Travel by train is possible between Amsterdam and Marseille and the journey can be done in about 7-8 hours.